mrocklin/blog/_posts/work/2017-04-13-streaming.md

 Branching
 ---------

-This gets more interesting if we add multiple inputs and outputs.
+This approach becomes more interesting if we add multiple inputs and outputs.

 ```python
 source = Stream()